 As we naturally lose the elasticity in the surrounding skin that supports our pores, our pores appear bigger simply because the skin that “holds them into place” is no longer taut and tight.

 So what can you do about this?
 After all, age isn’t something you can do much about.

 Actually, there are quite a lot of things you can do about it, starting with natural supplements to tighten your skin from the inside out.
 Externally, opt for creams and serums that contain retinols, which create new collagen in the support layer of the skin and increase cell turnover to help pores look smaller and stay unclogged.

-If you can afford it, red light therapy – either at the dermatologist’s or with a home device – is a great way to increase cellular metabolism, resulting in an increased production of collagen and elastin.
+If you can afford it, red light therapy – either at the dermatologist’s or No products found. – is a great way to increase cellular metabolism, resulting in an increased production of collagen and elastin.

 Protect and Prevent